 We thank them all for their valuable input.

 Remaining bugs are the authors' sole responsibility.

-Paulo Justiniano Ribeiro Jr. () is lecturer, LEG (Laboratório de Estatística e Geoinformação), Universidade Federal do Paraná, Brasil.
+Paulo Justiniano Ribeiro Jr. () is a Professor at LEG (Laboratório de Estatística e Geoinformação), Department of Statistics, Universidade Federal do Paraná, Brasil.

 Peter J. Diggle is Professor of Statistics, Lancaster University, UK.